Clerks (film): Home media

 Clerks was first released on VHS on May 23, 1995.
 This was followed by a LaserDisc version on August 30, 1995, and a DVD on June 29, 1999.
-The laserdisc and DVD versions feature the original letterboxed version of the film, audio commentary by Smith and various cast and crew members, seven deleted scenes from the film, a theatrical trailer, and a music video for Soul Asylum's "Can't Even Tell" directed by Smith which features him, Mewes, Anderson and O'Halloran reprising their roles from the film.
+The laserdisc and DVD versions feature the original letterboxed version of the film, audio commentary by Smith and various cast and crew members, seven deleted scenes from the film, a theatrical trailer, and a tie-in music video for Soul Asylum's "Can't Even Tell" directed by Smith features the film's cast reprising their roles.

 The film was released on UMD (playable on PlayStation Portable) on November 15, 2005.
 Special features include "Clerks: The Lost Scene", "The Flying Car", and original cast auditions.
 In the fall of 2006, a new edition of the Clerks DVD appeared in Canada, dubbed the Clerks: Snowball Edition.
 This release is the 1999 DVD with a new slipcover with a photo of a bikini-clad model, made to resemble one of the porn videos Randal mentions in the film.
 Smith was not involved in, nor was aware of this release.

 Outside the United States, Clerks was distributed in the United Kingdom by Artificial Eye with Fox Video through Fox Guild Home Entertainment handling rental sales, and in Canada by Alliance Atlantis.
 Since 2020, DVD and Blu-Ray distribution has been handled by Paramount Home Entertainment following Paramount Global's acquisition of 49% of Miramax.

 2004 Clerks X special edition

 On September 7, 2004, Clerks X was released to celebrate the film's tenth anniversary.
-This three-disc set includes, among other things, the features from the initial 1999 DVD, the aforementioned Lost Scene, an unrestored First Cut featuring the deleted scenes and original ending intact, original cast auditions, a new making-of documentary entitled The Snowball Effect, a Tonight Show short film starring Dante and Randal entitled The Flying Car, Smith and Mosier's student film Mae Day, eight MTV spots with Jay and Silent Bob, deleted scenes from The Snowball Effect, still galleries, a 10 year anniversary Q&A with Smith, Mosier, Mewes, O'Halloran, Anderson, Marilyn Ghigliotti, and cinematographer David Klein, and eight articles and reviews.
-Many of these features feature new video introductions from Smith and Mosier.
+This three-disc set features a restored picture and revised soundtrack, as well as the animated Lost Scene, an unrestored First Cut featuring the deleted scenes and original ending, original cast auditions, a new making-of documentary entitled The Snowball Effect, a Tonight Show short film starring Dante and Randal entitled The Flying Car, Smith and Mosier's student film Mae Day, eight MTV spots with Jay and Silent Bob, a 10th anniversary Q&A with the cast and crew, film festival articles and reviews, and new video introductions from Smith and Mosier.
 All these features were carried over to the 15th Anniversary Blu-ray on November 17, 2009, along with a new documentary, Oh, What a Lovely Tea Party—originally made for Smith's 2001 film Jay and Silent Bob Strike Back.
 Unlike the initial 1999 DVD, Clerks X is currently out of print.